ReflectiveEarth/reflective-seasons/CONTRIBUTING.md

 This pull request and its associated changes will eventually be committed to the main branch and available in the next release.
 To submit a pull request:

-1. Navigate to your forked reflective-potential repository on GitHub
+1. Navigate to your forked reflective-seasons repository on GitHub
 2. Click on the *Pull Request* button
 3. Click on the *Commits* and *Files Changed* tabs to make sure everything looks okay